Jet shape modifications in holographic dijet systems

 The jet shapes in the leftmost panel of Fig. \ref{fig:differentiated} are `theoretical', in the sense that experimentally it is impossible to assign a starting location $x_{1}$ to an individual jet.
 It is however possible to see a similar effect experimentally by selecting dijets according to their transverse momentum (Fig. \ref{fig:jet-shapes}, left) or their asymmetry (Fig. \ref{fig:jet-shapes}, middle).
-Quite curiously, the leading jet shape does not depend strongly on either $p_{T}$ or $A_{J}$ (an experimental indication that this is correct can be found in \citep{Khachatryan:2016tfj}).
-Strikingly, however, we find that the subleading jet shapes strongly depend on both the transverse momentum and the dijet asymmetry, with more unbalanced dijets having wider subleading jets.
-The widening of the subleading jets is in agreement with the two competing effects studied in \citep{Rajagopal:2016uip}, where every jet gets wider, but the average shape of the ensemble of jets can narrow due to the steeply falling jet production spectrum.
-For subleading jets the first effect is dominant, since the subleading $p_{T}$ cut is much lower than the typical $p_{T}$ of a subleading jet.
+Quite curiously, the leading jet shape does not depend strongly on either $p_{T}$ or $A_{J}$ (an experimental indication that this is correct can be found in \cite{Khachatryan:2016tfj}, see also our discussion section below).
+However, we find that the subleading jet shapes strongly depend on both the transverse momentum and the dijet asymmetry, with more unbalanced dijets having wider subleading jets.
+The narrowing of leading jets and widening of the subleading jets is in agreement with the two competing effects studied in \cite{Rajagopal:2016uip}, where every jet gets wider, but the average shape of the ensemble of jets can narrow due to the steeply falling jet production spectrum.
+For the leading jets the second effect is dominant, but for subleading jets the first effect dominates, since the subleading $p_{T}$ cut is much lower than the typical $p_{T}$ of a subleading jet.
+Subleading jets therefore usually stay within the sample and especially for larger dijet asymmetries gain considerably in width.
+For qualitative illustration, we show in grey in Fig. \ref{fig:jet-shapes} regions where our results are only partial, since in those regions both medium backreaction (for low $p_T$ hadrons) and third jets for the subleading jets (high $p_T$ hadrons) can significantly modify the jet shapes.